alexanikiev/Azure-PixelStreamingCopilot-Sample/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falexanikiev%2FAzure-PixelStreamingCopilot-Sample%2Fmain%2Fcloud%2Finfra%2Ftemplate.json)

+## AIC (or CIA) Framework: Availability, Integrity, Confidentiality

+1. Availability: Availability ensures that the gaming platform and its services are available to users whenever needed.
+High availability is critical for online gaming platforms, as downtime can lead to a poor user experience, frustration among players, and financial loss.
+To support availability, systems must be designed to handle high volumes of traffic, resist and recover from DDoS (Distributed Denial of Service) attacks, and employ redundant infrastructure to minimize downtime.
+2. Integrity: Integrity involves maintaining the accuracy and reliability of data and ensuring that it is not tampered with.
+In online gaming, integrity ensures that game data, user progress, in-game assets, and financial transactions are protected from unauthorized alterations.
+Mechanisms like cryptographic hashes, digital signatures, and secure and resilient databases are employed to safeguard data integrity.
+Ensuring integrity also involves protecting the game's logic from manipulation, cheating, and exploits that could undermine the fairness and competitive balance of the game.
+3. Confidentiality: Confidentiality focuses on ensuring that sensitive information is accessible only to authorized individuals.
+In the context of online gaming, confidentiality means protecting user data, such as personal information, payment details, chat logs, and gaming habits, from unauthorized access and disclosure.
+Techniques such as encryption (both at rest and in transit), strong authentication methods, and access control mechanisms are essential for maintaining confidentiality.

+## Security

+Security Checklist Outline:
+1. Infrastructure Security
+2. Application Security
+3. Network Security
+4. Data Security
+5. Identity and Access Management
+6. Monitoring and Incident Response
+7. Compliance and Regulatory
+8. User Education and Awareness

+Detailed Checklist:
+1. Infrastructure Security:
+- Secure the underlying Azure Cloud infrastructure.
+- Implement strict access controls and network segmentation.
+- Harden operating systems and services against vulnerabilities.
+2. Application Security:
+- Conduct thorough security assessments, including penetration testing and vulnerability scanning, on the Unreal Pixel Streaming application.
+- Implement secure coding practices and conduct code reviews focused on security.
+- Use Web Application Firewalls (WAF) to protect against common web vulnerabilities.
+- Ensure secure implementation of WebRTC to prevent eavesdropping and data tampering.
+3. Network Security:
+- Encrypt all data in transit using strong encryption protocols (e.g., TLS for web traffic).
+- Deploy DDoS protection mechanisms to mitigate the risk of denial-of-service attacks.
+- Implement network monitoring to detect and respond to suspicious activities.
+- Implement least privilege controls to limit available ports and protocols to only those necessary to run Pixel streaming.
+Between external environments and between internal subnets.
+4. Data Security:
+- Encrypt sensitive data at rest, including player information and payment details.
+- Implement robust data backup and recovery procedures.
+- Ensure proper data retention policies are in place and followed.
+5. Identity and Access Management:
+- Implement strong authentication mechanisms, including multi-factor authentication for users and administrators.
+- Enforce least privilege access to minimize exposure of sensitive systems and data.
+- Manage user sessions securely, with timeouts and re-authentication where necessary.
+6. Monitoring and Incident Response:
+- Deploy a comprehensive monitoring solution to log and analyze events across the platform.
+- Establish a 24/7 incident response team capable of responding to security incidents swiftly.
+- Test incident response plans to ensure effectiveness.
+7. Compliance and Regulatory:
+- Adhere to relevant international and local regulations, such as GDPR for data protection in Europe.
+- Ensure compliance with industry standards, such as ISO/IEC 27001 for information security management if necessary.
+- Undergo third-party security assessments and audits if necessary.
+8. User Education and Awareness:
+- Educate users on secure practices.
+- Provide clear guidelines and support for reporting suspicious activities or security concerns.

 ## Next Steps

 This minimalistic template may be a great jump start for your own Azure Unreal Pixel Streaming project and the possibilities from now on are truly endless.

+Please consider these critical Security Hardening measures to take this minimalistic template forward:
+1. Implement Application Gateway / WAF (Web Application Firewall) which includes protection from DDOS for Matchmaking Servers and Signaling Servers (Cirrus)
+2. Limit TCP communication from Signaling Servers (Cirrus) from only Matchmaking Servers by configuring up NSG (Network Security Groups) rules. _Note: Cannot be implemented at the UDP layer._
+3. Implement more robust Authentication mechanism. _Note: The current authentication using hashed passwords stored in Azure Blob Storage is too basic for Production, Security and Scale._

 ## Future Updates